giapoce/spark-test/README.md

 # Assign aws user all necessary permission
 As this is just a demo you can assign full access role for:\
-EMR,rds and s3 services.\
+EMR,RDS and S3 services but in a production enviroment more stricted \
-but in a production enviroment more stricted permissions should be granted
+permissions should be granted

 ```shell
  AmazonRDSFullAccess
  AmazonS3FullAccess
  AmazonElasticMapReduceFullAccess

 ```